Here’s some sound advice to prepare yourself with before you contact an acoustic consultant or product supplier:

 International Building Code:

-The International Code Council (author of the International Building Code) recommends that an “acceptable” level of performance for both STC and IIC is 50-IIC).
+The International Code Council says the 'minimum' acceptable level of performance for both STC and IIC is 50-IIC).
 The “preferred” level of performance for STC and IIC is 60.

-In order to achieve a minimum rating of 50 IIC, assuming Tile as the floor finish - the formula works like this:
+In order to achieve your target (required sound rating of sub floor assembly with floor coverings attached) the formula works like this:

-Slab of concrete IIC ____ + Soundproofing Δ ____ IIC = 50 IIC
+Sub Floor IIC ____ + Soundproofing Δ ____ IIC = Final IIC Rating

 Δ IIC = The amount of sound reduction of the soundproofing product by itself.
 You should be able to add a couple decibels of sound value with wood, resilient flooring or carpet.